Today I want to share with you how to reintroduce foods after an elimination diet.

 Slow-and-Stop

-How to Reintroduce Foods After an Elimination Diet
+How to Reintroduce Foods After Elimination Diet

 Click HERE to save this post for later.

-First, I never did this without the use of a gut healing journal.
-If you have a true allergy, you might be able to get by without the journal, but not if it’s an intolerance.
+If you have true food allergies, you might be able to get by without the journal, but not if it’s an intolerance.

-The reason is that a food intolerance can take up to 72 hours for your body to react.
 Without writing, recording, and paying attention, you’ll likely never fully understand your culprits.

 In fact, I believe so much in this part (the reintroduction) that my gut healing journaling system includes two symbols for recording.

-When you get your Healing Blooms from Within gut healing journaling system, you’ll notice these two symbols in the Journal Key under category “General”: R + N.
+When you get your Ahara Dinacharya food journaling system for gut healing, you’ll notice these two symbols in the Journal Key under category “General”: R + N.

 Reintroduction vs. New Thing Added